 This year may have been light for you in terms of trips, but once restrictions open up, and it’s safe to travel again, or once you’ve found a COVID-safe travel destination, the pent-up desire to wander will burst in the mad rush to explore near and far.
 If you need new luggage, you’ll score better cheap luggage deals if you buy when the demand is low, like now.
-Rumor has it that Prime Day 2020 and the best time to shop for Prime Day deals will fall in early October.
-Travel restrictions to many countries will still be in place, but you won’t get better luggage deals than this time.
+Prime Day 2020 officially came to a close but you can still find great discounts on luggage.
+Travel restrictions to many countries may still be in place, but you won’t get better luggage deals than this time.
 Shop for luggage now while the deals last.

 So, you’re right, it’s not Prime Day yet, but that doesn’t mean there aren’t many fantastic offers available right now.
 Check below for a curated list of some of the best deals in a variety of luggage types and price ranges.